Lagardère Group: Recent acquisitions

-Self censorship
+Lagardère Publishing acquired Perseus Books (2016), Bookouture (2017), La Plage (2018), Worthy Publishing Group (2018), Gigamic (2019), Blackrock Games (2019), Short Books (2019), Laurence King Publishing (2020), Workman Publishing (2021), Welbeck Publishing (2022) and Sterling Publishing.
+Lagardère Travel Retail completed the acquisitions of Paradies (2015), Hojeij Branded Foods (2018), International Duty Free (2019), Creative Table Holdings Ltd(2022), Marché International AG(2022) and Tastes on the Fly (2023).

+Self-censorship

 In 2022 the Financial Times reported that the Lagardère Group's Octopus Books had censored references in books to issues seen as sensitive in China, including information about Taiwan.
 One book had an entire section about Taiwan cut.
-The censorship was implemented to allow Octopus to continue to use low cost Chinese book printers.
+The censorship was implemented to allow Octopus to continue to use low-cost Chinese book printers.

 Management

 Until 30 June 2021, the management structure of Lagardère reflects its status as a société en commandite par actions (partnership limited by shares): the firm is led by general and managing partner Arnaud Lagardère, who heads an executive committee comprising two co-managing partners (Pierre Leroy and Thierry Funck-Brentano), spokesperson and chief of external relations Ramzi Khiroun and chief financial officer Sophie Stabile.

-Since the conversion of the company into a joint-stock company with a board of directors on 30 June 2021, Arnaud Lagardère was appointed as Chairman and Chief Executive Officer and Pierre Leroy as Deputy Chief Executive Officer.
+Since the conversion of the company into a joint-stock company with a board of directors on 30 June 2021, Arnaud Lagardère was appointed as chairman and chief executive officer.

-Each of the company's two main divisions has its own chairman and CEO, with Lagardère Publishing led by Pierre Leroy and Lagardère Travel Retail by Dag Rasmussen.

 The company is overseen by a board of directors, which has been chaired by Arnaud Lagardère since July 2021.
-Its other members are Virginie Banet, Valérie Bernis, Laura Carrere, Fatima Fikree, Marie Flavion (director representing employees), Pascal Jouen (director representing employees), Arnaud Lagardère, Véronique Morali, Arnaud de Puyfontaine, René Ricol, Nicolas Sarkozy and Pierre Leroy (board advisor).
+Its other members are Valérie Bernis, Yannick Bolloré, Fatima Fikree, Marie Flavion (director representing employees), Pascal Jouen (director representing employees), Valérie Hortefeux, Véronique Morali, Arnaud de Puyfontaine, Michèle Reiser and Nicolas Sarkozy.

 Business lines

 Lagardère Publishing

-Lagardère Publishing is the world's third-largest trade book publisher for the general public and educational markets, operating under the Hachette Livre imprint.
+Lagardère Publishing is among the world's largest trade book publishers for the general public and educational markets, operating under the Hachette Livre imprint.
 The division is a federation of publishing houses which specialise in education, general literature, illustrated books, part works, dictionaries, youth works, book distribution, etc.

-Lagardère Publishing creates 17,000 original publications each year and operates predominantly in the three main language groups: English, French and Spanish.
+Lagardère Publishing operates predominantly in English, French, and Spanish.

-The division also invested in leisure activities adjacent to the world of publishing with the acquisition of companies specialised in mobile games (Neon Play and Brainbow in 2016) and board games (Gigamic and Blackrock Games in 2019).
+The division also invested in leisure activities adjacent to the world of publishing with the acquisition of companies specialised in mobile games (Neon Play and Brainbow in 2016), board games (Gigamic and Blackrock Games in 2019, La Boîte de Jeu in 2022) and premium stationery (Paperblanks in 2022).